ChrisWhealy/geonames_hana/README.md

 const refreshFrequency = 1440
 ```

-By default, it is set to 24 hours (1440 minutes)
+By default, it is set to 24 hours (1440 minutes).
+It is not possible to refresh the data more often than once in any given refresh period.

 It is possible however that the data for a certain country has not changed within the last 24 hours.
 Therefore, the requests to download a country's ZIP are always made with the `'If-None-Match'` HTTP header field set to the eTag value returned from the last time this ZIP was downloaded.

 <a name="batch-size"></a>
 ### HANA write batch size

-By default, when writing data to HANA, table rows are grouped into batches of 20,000 rows.
+By default, when writing data to HANA, table rows are grouped into batches of 20,000.
 If needed, the batch size can be changed by altering the value of `hanaWriteBatchSize` at the start of file [`srv/config/config.js`](./srv/config/config.js).

 ```javascript
 // Number of rows to write to HANA in a single batch